limitlessloop/vets.gov-status/local-dev/sonar/README.md

 # Note that you can get clean out the volumes and the associated images with the following...
 docker-compose down --rmi all -v
 ```

+## Reporting on your code
+To use SonarQube, make sure it is running (per instructions above), then invoke
+$ ./run-tests.sh && mvn sonar:sonar

+From the base directory of the repo.
+This will make sure the latest test case results are imported and kick off the analysis.
+You can then log into Sonar, using admin credentials admin/admin.
+The results will be persisted so you can compare over time.
+Sonar is useful for detecting code smells and duplicated code that you may want to address.